Help Center/ Cloud Container Engine/ User Guide/ Storage/ Scalable File Service/ Using an SFS File System Through a Dynamic PV

 NOTICE:

 If a volume is mounted to a high-risk directory, use an account with minimum permissions to start the container.
-Otherwise, high-risk files on the host machine may be damaged.
+Otherwise, high-risk files on the host may be damaged.

 Subpath

 Enter the subpath of the storage volume and mount a path in the storage volume to the container.
 In this way, different folders of the same storage volume can be used in a single pod. tmp, for example, indicates that data in the mount path of the container is stored in the tmp folder of the storage volume.
-If this parameter is left blank, the root path is used by default.
+If this parameter is left blank, the root path will be used by default.

 Permission